The 10 worst therapists…

 No 1: The ‘my therapy is better than your therapy’ Therapist

 Like it or not, there is a hidden, and sometimes not so hidden, hierarchal war between the therapy professions that makes ‘Game of Thrones’ look like a child’s nursery rhyme.
-Many therapists can often be heard slagging off other professions, claiming that the way they have been trained is far more superior and far more ‘sciencey’ than the others.
+Many therapists can often be heard bitching and slagging off other professions, claiming that the way they have been trained is far more superior and far more ‘sciencey’ than the others.

 No 2: The ‘latest fad’ Therapist